 Back by our camper, we were treated to the steady beat of an ol' engine belted up to a minature hay baler.
 Gotta keep those mules hee-hawin ya' know and yes, that's steam coming up out from the hopper.

-The Spirit of the Suwannee Home Page!
+Jump to The Spirit of the Suwannee Home Page!